padrinobook/padrinobook/02-job-vacancy-application.md

     ==  CreateUsers: migrated (0.0032s) ===========================================

-If we now run our tests again, we should assume that they pass:
+If we now run our tests again, we will see that they pass:

     $ rspec spec/models